EliseZeroTwo/SEH-Helper/README.md

 ## Description:
 This is a longer description meant for a sample plugin that demonstrates the metadata format for Binary Ninja plugins.

-The forthcoming plugin installer will be able to parse these files automatically to allow easy selection and installation.
 ## Installation Instructions

 ### Windows